JSandusky/unrimp/README.md

 			- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
 			- Intented to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic runtime
 		- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading
+	- Interfaces for log, assert and memory allocator so the user has the control over those things, standard implementations are provided
 - Cross-platform
 	- Microsoft Windows x86 and x64
 	- Linux